-The most common adverse reactions (occurring at >/= to 5% and at least twice the placebo rate for any dose) were somnolence, decreased appetite, fatigue, nausea, vomiting, insomnia, and irritability.2
+The most common adverse reactions for children and adolescents (occurring at ≥5% and at least twice the placebo rate for any dose) were somnolence, decreased appetite, fatigue, nausea, vomiting, insomnia, and irritability.
+And in adults, insomnia, headache, somnolence, fatigue, nausea, decreased appetite, dry mouth, and constipation.1,2

 Ask your patients about their medical conditions, including if they:

-- If they have or their family has a history of suicide, bipolar disorder, depression, mania or hypomania
+- Have or their family has a history of suicide, bipolar disorder, depression, mania, or hypomania

 - Have blood pressure or heart rate problems